Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

-The characteristics of the primary and sensory and motor cortex, the experimental observations and reports of McLean that thalamic inputs are able to awaken the cortex, the experimental reports of L{\aa}ngsj{\"o} that the administration of Ketamine in humans induce an increase in the activities of the thalamus, supports the hypothesis that \textbf{the thalamus was involved with the activities observed in the primary cortex} during Ketamine-Medetomidine general anesthesia.
+The characteristics of the primary sensory and motor cortex, the experimental observations and reports of McLean that thalamic inputs can awaken the cortex, the experimental reports of L{\aa}ngsj{\"o} that the administration of Ketamine in humans induces an increase in the activities of the thalamus support the hypothesis that \textbf{the thalamus was involved with the activities observed in the primary cortex} during Ketamine-Medetomidine general anesthesia.

-The analysis of the results, mainly the observations during the transition between the anesthetized to the awake state (process of recovering), in which patterns times characteristic from the awake state, times characteristic from the anesthetized state were observed, seems to suggest that thalamic inputs activating areas of the primary cortex constitute a compensatory mechanism used by the brain with the objective to re-establish the activities on the secondary associative cortex.
-Indicating that possibly, besides the processing of visual and motor information, the primary cortex may also have a function of giving support and help to sustain the balance of activities given in the secondary associative cortex.
+The analysis of the results, mainly the observations during the transition from the anesthetized to the awake state (the process of recovering), in which were possible to observe patterns sometimes characteristic of the awake state and times characteristic of the anesthetized state, seems to suggest that thalamic inputs activating areas of the primary cortex constitute a compensatory mechanism used by the brain to re-establish the activities in the secondary associative cortex.
+Indicating that, besides processing visual and motor information, the primary cortex may also have the function of giving support and helping to sustain the balance of activities occurring in the secondary associative cortex.